Produces a frequentist-esque machinery, with different assumptions

 Assuming no good model rather than a contaminated model?

 Obviously I don’t know enough about this to say anything, but looks interesting.

-Davies, L. 2014.
-Data Analysis and Approximate Models.
-Vol. 133.
+Davies, Patrick Laurie.
+2014.
+Data Analysis and Approximate Models: Model Choice, Location-Scale, Analysis of Variance, Nonparametic Regression and Image Analysis.
 Monographs on Statistics and Applied Probability.
+Boca Raton: CRC Press.